K8Bee/week-02-assignment/README.md

 ## Self-reflection notes

+To me:

-- ## Can I plan better than last week, to break everything down to managable tasks?
+- Can I plan better than last week, to break everything down to managable tasks?
-- ## Can I get better commit messages?
+- Can I get better commit messages?
-- Can I
+-

+For Joe:

+1. What was the best way to select my image containers from the DOM?
+Using querySelector, or getElementById, or something else?
+2. How can I tell if a for loop or a forEach loop would suit me better in this circumstance?
+3. How should I have finished the end of the thumbnail function? thumbnailImage.addEventListener("onclick", function () {
+    createFullscreenImage(img);
+    });
+    }
+4. I didn't get on well trying to draw my wireframe online, I did a paper and pencil and haven't managed to get an image on here, but it was similar to Manny's.
+I have included my written out plan instead in /assets/screenshots folder